Please download the HR Policy on Pay Related to industrial action.

 The University’s long-standing policy is that pay withheld as a result of staff taking industrial action will not be repaid to those staff after the dispute is concluded.

-The University will keep this policy under review during the current period of industrial action based on an assessment of the operational impact of ASOS on our students and whether it would be possible to mitigate the impact of any ASOS in a reasonable period of time and may change its approach to pay deductions, in which case staff would be notified in advance.
+The University will keep this policy under review during the current period of industrial action based on an assessment of the operational impact of ASOS on our students and whether it would be possible to mitigate the impact of any ASOS in a reasonable period of time.
+The University may change its approach to withholding pay for partial performance, in which case staff would be notified in advance of withholding being introduced.

-The University will maintain both Employer and Employee Pension Contributions to the USS and SAUL pension schemes during the current period of industrial action where you give your consent to our making payments on your behalf by recording your absence in Staff Connect in a timely manner.
+The University will maintain both Employer and Employee Pension Contributions to the USS and SAUL pension schemes during the current period of industrial action where you give your consent to our making payments on your behalf by recording your absence in Staff Connect in a timely manner, normally in the first available payroll.
 In this scenario your pensionable service will also be maintained.

 Where you do not give your consent by recording your absence in Staff Connect, the USS will maintain your Death in Service cover and you will be able to make up your Employee Contributions and therefore maintain your pensionable service at a later date.
 The University will continue to make its Employer Contributions on your behalf but you will need to make the employee contribution.